deebloo/things-you-can-do-in-a-web-worker/README.md

 https://developer.mozilla.org/en-US/docs/Web/API/FileReader

 The file reader api allows you to read uploaded files.
-You can now upload a file (say csv). send that to a web worker, read the file and parse it to json.
+You can now upload a file (say csv). send that to a web worker, read the file and parse it to json without blocking the main UI thread.

 ### IndexedDB
 https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB